Banff in September: Weather, Fall Tips & Things to Do

 Eiffel Lake and Wenkchemna Pass

-Hiking to Eiffel Lake and then on to Wekchemna Pass during the larch season is equally as scenic and less-crowded than nearby Larch Valley.
+Hiking to Eiffel Lake and then on to Wenkchemna Pass during the larch season is equally as scenic and less-crowded than nearby Larch Valley.
 Also starting at the scenic Moraine Lake, the trail to Eiffel Lake starts on the same trail as Larch Valley and takes a left after the majority of the elevation.

 Eiffel Lake is small but beautiful!